greydanus/greydanus.github.io/2022-04-26-structural-optimization.markdown

 $$E_e(x_e)=E_{min} + x^p_e(E_0-E_{min}), \quad \quad x_e \in [0,1]$$
 </span>

 Here \\(E_0\\) is the stiffness of the material.
-For a comparison between modified SIMP and other approaches, see Sigmund (2007).
+For a comparison between modified SIMP and other approaches, see [Sigmund (2007)](https://www.sciencedirect.com/science/article/abs/pii/S0045782506003252).

 **Filtering.** Finally, in order to avoid grid-level pathologies (especially scenarios where a grid element with full density ends up next to a grid element with zero density and a discontinuity occurs), we are going to use a 2D Gaussian filter[^fn1] to smooth the grid densities.
-This technique, called "filtering," shows up in almost all physics simulations where continuous fields have to be discretized.
+This technique, called "[filtering](https://en.wikipedia.org/wiki/Filter_(large_eddy_simulation))," shows up in almost all physics simulations where continuous fields have to be discretized.

 ```python
 def young_modulus(x, e_0, e_min, p=3):